taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [LMFlow](https://github.com/optimalscale/lmflow) - An Extensible Toolkit for Finetuning and Inference of Large Foundation Models.
 Large Models for All.
  * [reloadium](https://github.com/reloadware/reloadium) - Hot Reloading, Profiling and AI debugging for Python
  * [chatgpt-java](https://github.com/plexpt/chatgpt-java) - ChatGPT Java SDK。支持 GPT3.5、 GPT4 API。开箱即用。
+ * [alldata](https://github.com/alldatacenter/alldata) - 🔥🔥 AllData's big data product is a definable data center, with a data platform as the foundation, a data bridge as the connection, and machine learning and GPT platforms as the framework, providing end-to-end digital solutions.
+WeChat group: https://docs.qq.com/doc/DVHlkSEtvVXVCdEFo
+ * [SuperCLUE](https://github.com/cluebenchmark/superclue) - SuperCLUE: 中文通用大模型综合性基准 | A Benchmark for Foundation Models in Chinese